Kushalr3ddy/r2d2-discord-bot/README.md

     <li>meme (category): returns a random meme from r/memes (category= best,hot,new,rising etc)</li>
     <li>shorten (url): returns shortened url passed </li>
     <li>random (argument): returns text in RAnDOm case</li>
+    <li>nuke : use in a text channel to clean the channel of all messages (only those with mod priviledges can use it)</li>
     </ul>